Im-Rises/particle-simulator-react-p5/README.md

 - `pixelsPerMeter` - the number of pixels per meter (in meters).
 - `initColor` - the initial color of the particles (in RGB).
 - `finalColor` - the final color of the particles (in RGB).
-- `colorModifierMeters` - the number of meters after which the color of the particles changes.
+- `maxVelocityColor` - the maximum velocity of the particles at which the color will be the final color.
 - `backColor` - the background color of the canvas (in RGB).

 This will create a canvas with 3000 particles on desktop and 1000 on mobile in fullscreen which will be resized